groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/getting-started/master-document-redaction-java-groupdocs/_index.md

 Now that we're set up, let's explore how to implement specific features.

-## Implementation Guide
+## How to Convert PDF to Images Java with GroupDocs.Redaction

 ### Exact Phrase Redaction

 Exact phrase redaction allows you to search and replace specific text within your documents.
 This feature is essential for maintaining privacy by obscuring sensitive information.

 #### Step 1: Load Your Document
 Begin by loading the document you want to redact:

 ```java
 final Redactor redactor = new Redactor("YOUR_DOCUMENT_DIRECTORY/SAMPLE_DOCX");
 ```

 #### Step 2: Apply Exact Phrase Redaction
 Use `ExactPhraseRedaction` to find and replace text.
-Here, we're replacing "John Doe" with a red color box:
+Here, we're replacing “John Doe” with a red color box:

 ```java
 try {